What is Degarelix (Firmagon<sup>®</sup>)?

 Degarelix’s active ingredient is a Gonadotropin-Releasing Hormone (GnRH) receptor antagonist.
 This means, that its purpose is to block the GnRH receptor.
 Prostate cancer tumors are often fueled to grow by androgens, including testosterone.
 Turning off the body’s ability to produce testosterone, or reducing the amount made can potentially halt tumor growth.
 Degarelix blocks a key receptor in the pathway to making testosterone.
 When this receptor is deactivated, it decreases luteinizing hormone (LH) and follicle-stimulating hormone (FSH), which are key in making testosterone.
 When the making of these hormones is suppressed, testosterone production is decreased as well.
 This is also known as medical or chemical castration.

-What are the possible side effects of degarelix?
+What are the possible side effects of Firmagon®?

 Before starting degarelix talk to your provider if you:

 Degarelix is administered as a subcutaneous injection (under your skin).
 Your healthcare provider will administer the injection for you into your abdomen.
-Your provider will help you determine the best dosage and administration schedule for your situation, however, a typical dosing consists of 240 mg of degarelix given as two 120 mg injections one time to start, followed by one 80 mg injection every 28 days.1
+Your provider will help you determine the best dosage and administration schedule for your situation.
+Patients should talk to their doctor if they have any questions, or if they have questions regarding their degarelix regimen.1